ybezsonov/kro/README.md

     Kube Resource Orchestrator (**kro**) is a new operator for Kubernetes that simplifies the creation of complex Kubernetes resource configurations. kro lets you create and manage custom groups of Kubernetes resources by defining them as a *ResourceGraphDefinition*, the project's fundamental custom resource.
     ResourceGraphDefinition specifications define a set of resources and how they relate to each other functionally.
-    Once defined, resource groups can be applied to a Kubernetes cluster where the kro controller is running.
+    Once defined, ResourceGraphDefinitions can be applied to a Kubernetes cluster where the kro controller is running.
-    Once validated by kro, you can create instances of your resource group. kro translates your ResourceGraphDefinition instance and its parameters into specific Kubernetes resources and configurations which it then manages for you.
+    Once validated by kro, you can create instances of your ResourceGraphDefinition. kro translates your ResourceGraphDefinition instance and its parameters into specific Kubernetes resources and configurations which it then manages for you.

 2. **How does kro work?**

     kro is designed to use core Kubernetes primitives to make resource grouping, customization, and dependency management simpler.
     When a ResourceGraphDefinition is applied to the cluster, the kro controller verifies its specification, then dynamically creates a new CRD and registers it with the API server. kro then deploys a dedicated controller to respond to instance events on the CRD.
 This microcontroller is responsible for managing the lifecycle of resources defined in the ResourceGraphDefinition for each instance that is created.

 3. **How do I use kro?**

-    First, you define your custom resource groups by creating *ResourceGraphDefinition* specifications.
-    These specify one or more Kubernetes resources, and can include specific configuration for each resource.
+    To create your custom resource groupings, you create *ResourceGraphDefinition* specifications.
+These specify one or more Kubernetes resources, and can include specific configurations for each resource.

-    For example, you can define a *WebApp* resource group that is composed of a *Deployment*, pre-configured to deploy your web server backend, and a *Service* configured to run on a specific port.
+    For example, you can define a *WebApp* ResourceGraphDefinition that defines a *WebAppCRD* CRD that is composed of a *Deployment*, pre-configured to deploy your web server backend, and a *Service* configured to run on a specific port.
-    You can just as easily create a more complex *WebAppWithDB* resource group by combining the existing *WebApp* resource group with a *Table* custom resource to provision a cloud managed database instance for your web app to use.
+    You can just as easily create a more complex *WebAppWithDB* ResourceGraphDefinition by combining the existing *WebApp* ResourceGraphDefinition with a *Table* custom resource to provision a cloud managed database instance for your web app to use.

     Once you have defined a ResourceGraphDefinition, you can apply it to a Kubernetes cluster where the kro controller is running. kro will take care of the heavy lifting of creating CRDs and deploying dedicated controllers in order to manage instances of your new custom resource group.

-    You are now ready to create instances of your new custom resource group, and kro will respond by dynamically creating, configuring, and managing the underlying Kubernetes resources for you.
+    To create an instance of your custom resource groupings, you create an instance of the CRD that your ResourceGraphDefinition specifies.
+In the WebApp ResourceGraphDefinition example, this would be an instance of the *WebAppCRD* CRD. kro will respond by dynamically creating, configuring, and managing the underlying Kubernetes resources for you.

 4. **Why did you build this project?**

     We want to help streamline and simplify building with Kubernetes.
 Building with Kubernetes means dealing with resources that need to operate and work together, and orchestrating this can get complex and difficult at scale.
-    With this project, we're taking a first step in reducing the complexity of resource dependency management and customization, paving the way for a simple and scalable way to create complex custom resources for Kubernetes.
+   With this project, we're taking a step in reducing the complexity of resource dependency management and customization, paving the way for a simple and scalable way to create complex custom resources for Kubernetes.

 5. **Can I use this in production?**

    This project is in active development and not yet intended for production use.
-   The *ResourceGraphDefinition* CRD and other APIs used in this project are not solidified and highly subject to change.
+   The *ResourceGraphDefinition* CRD and other APIs used in this project are not yet solidified and highly subject to change.

 ## Community Participation